 Problems In Your Marriage

-If you have been in your marriage for any length of time, there are areas of your relationship you probably find challenging.
+If you have been in your marriage or relationship for any length of time, there are areas of your relationship you probably find challenging.
 Even very good and solid relationships have problem areas.
 That is normal because we are all human with our own thoughts and opinions.
 Of course no two people get along perfectly.

 Adding Cancer To A Relationship